Unfair Competition Law

 Contractual relationships between a marketer and a consumer are often governed by general terms and conditions.
 Based on Article 8 of the UCA, general terms and conditions can be subject to ex post judicial control.
 This control applies the so called "rule of unusuality": a clause, the content of which the approving party did not expect and could not reasonably have expected under the circumstances, shall not be valid.
 This can be the case if a clause is unusual and unrelated to the business.
 According to the Federal Court, automatic contract renewals are not unusual per se.
 However, whether a provision is unusual is determined from the point of view of the approving party at the time of the contract conclusion.

-Furthermore, Article 27 of the Swiss Civil Code and Articles 19 and 20 Code of Obligations must be taken into account for both, general terms and conditions and individual agreements.
+Furthermore, Article 27 of the Swiss Civil Code and Articles 19 and 20 of the Code of Obligations must be taken into account for both general terms and conditions and individual agreements.
 These provisions prevent an excessive contractual binding of a contractual party.
 This could become relevant in the event of continued renewal of a contract and the associated obligation, which a consumer enters into.

 Even though the Swiss authorities and the Swiss legislature are less active than their counterparts in the EU, there have been many interesting developments in Swiss advertising and marketing law recently.
 This article will start by highlighting a selection of important legislative changes.
 These include the new Gambling Act, the revision of the Telecommunications Act and the reform of the Data Protection Act.
 Subsequently, several notable new judgments are presented, which deal with topics such as customer ratings, misleading advertising claims and the correct indication of prices in advertising.